yshastri66/CoWin-Vaccine-Checker/README.md

 <ul>
   <li> Uses Public API provided by <a href="https://apisetu.gov.in/public/api/cowin#/"><b>API Setu</b></a> to get the information regarding health care centers and vaccines with pincode as filter </li>
   <li> Sends request to API with the frequency mentioned by user and checks for vaccine availability at all pincodes for 18+ age group </li>
-  <li> Sends automatic whatsapp message to required person using <a href="https://pypi.org/project/pywhatkit/">PyWhatKit</a> package with pre-defined text to the phone number mentioned during script running </li>
+  <li> Sends automatic whatsapp message to required person using <a href="https://pypi.org/project/pywhatkit/">PyWhatKit</a> package with pre-defined text to the phone number mentioned during script running (Laptop must be connected to whatsapp web)</li>
   <li> Uses <a href="https://pypi.org/project/chime/">chime</a> package to generate sound notification in laptop when it sends the whatsapp message </li>
 </ul>